public information

 Information we hold

 Where possible, we make information available on an informal basis, at no cost.
-Many of these documents are available to be downloaded from this website.
+Many of these documents are available to be downloaded from our website.

 Project sales information is available from our selling agents or through the project’s website as shown in all advertisements, brochures and newsletters.